jlmelville/rnndescent/README.md

 ### Missing Features

-Compared to pynndescent, rnndescent is currently lacking, in decreasing order of likelihood of implementation:
+Compared to PyNNDescent, `rnndescent` is currently lacking, in decreasing order of likelihood of implementation:

 * Only parallel batch queries are currently supported.
 This means that if you